President Jeffrey D. Armstrong

 Among President Armstrong’s key accomplishments, are:

-- Developing Vision 2022, a comprehensive evergreen strategy for Cal Poly that outlined the long-term goals of the institution and created a campus strategic plan and unified vision for the university’s future.
+• Developing a comprehensive strategy for Cal Poly that outlines the long-term goals of the institution and creates a unified vision for the university’s future.

-- Implementing an innovative financial-aid program that created a wider representation of income backgrounds at Cal Poly by providing an additional $34 million per year in financial aid to low-income California students.
+• Implementing an innovative financial-aid program that creates a wider representation of income backgrounds at Cal Poly by providing an additional $34 million per year in financial aid to low-income California students.

-- Establishing plans to significantly grow Cal Poly’s enrollment capacity to help keep pace with the university’s unpreceded levels of applications through a year-round operations model, with a goal of expanding enrollment to 30,000 students within 10 years.
+• Establishing plans to significantly increase Cal Poly’s enrollment capacity to help keep pace with the university’s unprecedented levels of applications through a year-round operations model, with a goal of expanding enrollment while maintaining small class sizes and access to Learn by Doing opportunities.

 President Armstrong also currently serves as vice chair of the Business Higher Education Forum (BHEF) executive committee, where he works with a dedicated coalition of senior business and higher education executives committed to advancing innovative solutions to U.S. education and workforce challenges.